 - Lume Deodorant is a natural deodorant developed by Shannon Klingman, M.D.
 Lume is for underarms, feet, and private parts and can control odor for up to 72 hours.
 It is safe and gentle enough for use anywhere on your external body.

 - Lume doesn’t use fragrances to cover up odor – it actually stops odors before they start!
-It creates a protective barrier on your skin to prevent bacteria from digesting bodily fluids and creating unpleasant smells.
+It blocks bacteria from digesting bodily fluids and creating unpleasant smells.
 In clinical testing, Lume virtually eliminated odor.

 Lume Deodorant isn’t just for puberty pits.
 Lume is safe to use anywhere on your external body and works wonders for young children who may not have odorous underarms yet, but whose cute little feet could wilt a daisy.